 It has been a long time since I have written in this blog.
 I have mainly been focused on the my small business accounting software and writing on the business blog.
-But I keep feeling like there is some unfinished business here on Manifestation Stories.
+But I keep feeling like there is some unfinished inspirational stories and posts to write.

-In Manifesting a Man Part 1 and Part 2, we have examined issues surrounding believability and limiting beliefs when it comes to attracting a man (or woman) in your life.
+In Manifesting a Man Part 1 and Part 2, we have examined issues surrounding specific intentions and limiting beliefs when it comes to attracting a man (or woman) in your life.
 In Manifesting a Man Part 3, I am going to talk about commitment.

 Showing the Universe that we are “Serious”

 The concept of “commitment” may be used in a different context in this discussion.
 Here we think of commitment as — what are we thinking/ feeling/ doing that shows the universe that we are serious in our intentions.
 Many women (or men) might say to themselves, “I really want a man in my life”, but they do nothing to show the universe this is what they want.
 In fact, I have run across people that have said, “I really want a man in my life, but I don’t really want to go out and meet anyone.
 It is simply too scary.”

 Now I must clarify that if a person is truly an expert in aligning himself / herself vibrationally with their desires, they could sit in the living room and meditate and things would materialize for them.
 It is a wild idea, I know, but in theory, this should be possible.
 It is only impossible because we believe it is impossible.
 I could sit in my living room and try to manifest a plate of Chinese stir fry noodles and it wouldn’t just appear in front of me because I honestly don’t believe it is possible.

 I have several friends who have told me that they feel lonely and they would like to be in a relationship.
 However, the relationship hasn’t been materializing for them because they are not showing the universe total commitment in wanting to be in a relationship.
 Let me give you some examples: